 In the event that a submitted proposal is inadequate in its presentation, the committee may reject the proposal.
-The applicant may resubmit the proposal the following year for consideration.
+The applicant may resubmit the revised proposal the following year for consideration.
+Consultation on the revision with the SaLe Committee Chair is recommended.